Prisoner and offender rehabilitation

 Offenders are assessed for program involvement after they have been sentenced.

 Programs for violent offenders

-- Violence Prevention Program - a high-intensity program approximately ten months in duration.
+- Violence Prevention Program - a high-intensity program approximately 10 months in duration.

-- Living Without Violence Program - a moderate intensity approximately four months in duration.
+- Living Without Violence Program - a moderate intensity program approximately four months in duration.

 Domestic and family violence program

 A program designed for male offenders with an identified history of violence and abuse against female intimate partners.
 The program helps offenders take responsibility for their behaviours, and understand the impact of their violent or abusive behaviour on their relationships.

 A partnership is in place with the Women’s Safety Services SA to offer support to both current and former partners of offenders who participate in this program.

 Programs for sexual offenders